-ASPREE’s largest sub-study has collected and stored blood and urine specimens from more than12,000 participants to date.
-Research using these samples may result in the identification of components (‘biomarkers’), such as proteins or genes that may help predict disease or even good health, in older people.
+More than 12,000 ASPREE participants have donated blood and urine samples for long term storage in this important resource.
+Research on samples stored in the ASPREE Healthy Ageing Biobank may result in the identification of components (‘biomarkers’), such as proteins or genes that may help predict disease or even good health, in older people.

 The ASPREE Healthy Ageing Biobank is the first of its kind with a focus on older people.
 Because each sample is associated with a wealth of information about each participant’s health, future researchers will be able to compare biosamples from those who develop older onset disease such as dementia and cancer, versus those who do not.

-ASPREE participants provide blood and urine samples for biobanking prior to commencing ASPREE study medication (aspirin or a placebo), or within the first 12 months of being in the trial.
+ASPREE participants provided blood and urine samples for biobanking prior to commencing ASPREE study medication (aspirin or a placebo), or within the first 12 months of being in the trial.

-All samples are de-identified.
-The blood is separated into various components – white blood cells, red blood cells, plasma and serum and stored at ultra-low temperatures; all within four hours of the donation.
-Nothing is wasted!
+All samples were de-identified.
+The blood was separated into various components – white blood cells, red blood cells, plasma and serum and stored at ultra-low temperatures; all within four hours of the donation.
+Nothing was wasted!

-The Commonwealth Scientific and Industrial Research Organisation (CSIRO) funded the initial collection of 10,000 samples.
-Further funding from the National Cancer Institute (NCI) has enabled the ASPREE Biobank team to collect follow up samples 3 years after a participant first contributed to the ASPREE Biobank.
-Two samples from the same person will enable researchers to analyse and determine the effect of aspirin on biomarkers in the blood or urine.
+The Commonwealth Scientific and Industrial Research Organisation (CSIRO) funded the initial collection of samples.
+Further funding from the National Cancer Institute (NCI) enabled the ASPREE Biobank team to collect a follow up sample from more than 10,000 participants, three years after they donated the first sample.
+Having two samples from the same person will enable researchers to analyse and determine the effect of aspirin on biomarkers in the blood or urine.